rkyleg/scope/README.md

 About
 ==
-I didn't really want to create a new IDE, but I wanted total customization while keeping it lightweight.  afide is inspired by SPE, Geany, Notepad++ and Spyder.  afide is written in Python with PyQt (and sometiems HTML5) for the UI.
-HTML5 is utilized with Qt's built in WebKit (WebView).
+I didn't really want to create a new IDE, but I wanted total customization while keeping it lightweight.
+Armadillo is inspired by SPE, Geany, Notepad++ and Spyder.
+Armadillo is written in Python with PyQt (and sometiems HTML5) for the UI.
+HTML5 is utilized with Qt's built in WebKit (QWebView).

-The goals of afide:
+The goals of Armadillo:
 - Cross Platform (Linux, Windows, and maybe Mac)
 - Handle Multiple languages (Python, Javascript, HTML,...)
 - Easily create plugins with Python and PyQt